Edwin-T/Javascript-and-Php/README.md

 <h1>JS AND PHP</h1>

 <h2>Description</h2>
 This project makes use of HTML, CSS, and Javascript for the frontend and Php for the Backend.
-The with this web app we are able to read, create, update and delete records in a myql database.
+With this web app we are able to read, create, update and delete records in a myql database.
 This web app makes use of an API which enables the backend to be writtan in any other language.
 <br />

 <h2>Program walk-through:</h2>